JazminRM/aDNA_SummerCourse_UCPH/Exercises/ExploratoryAnalyses.md

 It also means that the best model is one that has a higher likelihood (higher probabilities will produce a higher likelihood).

-Because programming languages (and computers) are not good at dealing with numbers with a large number of digits, people normally work with *log* likelihoods.
+Because programming languages (and computers) are not good at dealing with numbers with a large number of digits, we normally work with *log* likelihoods.

 Let's plot the likelihood value vs. its log and see how it compares: